 Building stronger bones

 Everyone undergoes a decrease in bone density as they get older.
-This decline is particular in women following menopause due to a significant drop in estrogen levels, which often leads to osteoporosis.
+This decline is common in women following menopause due to a significant drop in estrogen levels, which often leads to osteoporosis.
 Osteoporosis is the decrease in the density of bone minerals, increasing the chances of fractures.

 Weightlifting is an effective method to combat this and improve bone health.
 Strength training exercises activate osteoblasts, the cells that build bones.
 These cells then produce denser and stronger bones.
 Thus, weightlifting is crucial for women who want to enhance bone density starting in their late twenties and maintain or enhance bone health throughout life.